This post may contain affiliate links. Read the full disclosure

 Sometimes that mindset shift is enough to reassess what we are holding onto.

-If there are still too many items for your nominated space, do a trial run instead.
+If there are still too many items for your nominated space after you have finished decluttering sentimental items, consider doing a trial declutter instead.

 If you don’t use, think about or want for those items during that time, you are probably ready to part with them for real!